Fukanoherde/EasyServerManager/README.md

     RestartSystem -> This system allows you to restart the server with a countdown.
 You can also customize the kick message displayed to players when the server restarts, via the configuration.
     ReloadSystem -> With this system, you can reload the server using commands like /rl or /reload.
 The reload process includes a personalized message instead of the default Minecraft message.
     GrundSystem -> This system seems to offer customization for almost everything.
 It mentions that future updates will integrate MariaDB and MongoDB, which will store data like levels, reports, warnings, and more.
+    PrefixSystem -> You can change the chat prefixes yourself.
+    Tablist and Join Title -> You can also change the tablist and the join title message

 Installation: